-If you’re looking to get out of renting and plant roots for a while, buying a home can be a great move for your life and finances.
+If you’re looking to get out of renting and want to plant roots for a while, buying a home can be a great move for your life and finances.
 However, if you’re still working on fixing your credit, you may wonder if buying a house with bad credit is even possible!

 - How bad your credit is